 , with its beautifully slow camera glides over yellowish landscapes, mix in light doses of small town culture, and you've got The Straight Story

 .
 It's a decent film, and a refreshing exercise for a director who usually revels in the dark and sordid, but nothing exceptional.

 8. Inland Empire.

-is an underrated piece in the Lynch canon, Inland Empire
+are underrated gems in the Lynch canon, Inland Empire

-is the most overrated.
+is the most bloated and overrated.
 It basically recycles the seedy mystery plots of Blue Velvet

 and the identity-blurring of Mulholland Drive

 , but with a sense that Lynch was just throwing darts.
 He admitted that he wasn't even working from a script, and it shows: unlike Mulholland Drive

 which balanced ambiguity and explanation perfectly, Inland Empire